birddograbbit/magic8-accuracy-predictor/QUICK_START_GUIDE.md

   - Iron Condor: 96.24%
   - Sonar: 88.70%
   - Vertical: 91.92%
-- ❌ Model needs conversion for real-time predictor
+ - ✅ Model already wrapped for real-time predictor if you used the baseline training script
  - ❌ Dependencies might need updating

 ## Next Steps